-Maneaters are polymorphic, having an unstable humanoid form and manifesting various animal characteristics and mannerisms.
-They are driven by the pain of a shifting form and an inborn, irresistible craving for human flesh, which eases that pain.
+Maneaters are polymorphic humans: shape-shifters with unstable physical forms who manifest various animal characteristics and mannerisms.
+They are driven by the pain of having a form which is constantly in flux, and their irresistible craving for human flesh, which eases that pain.
 They live primarily in the forests near human civilization, with some venturing into the world of man in search of greater understanding of themselves or, perhaps just a reliable food source.

 Humanity’s first steps into the wider galaxy were not auspicious.
 There were too few ships and too many people; over-eager mankind had not yet realized all of the troubles it could encounter on long-distance interstellar journeys.
 Traveling from one inhospitable system to another for decades, their numbers dwindled, their ships fell into disrepair, and it seemed humanity was on the verge of extinction.

 Then they encountered the friendly Ithgish, a species of mammalian shape-shifters, who were just coming out of a long period of seclusion.
 The Ithgish offered humanity a place to settle, the facilities needed to repair their ships, and food for their people.
 What followed were several decades of relative peace and tranquility, with the two species collaborating and flourishing.

 During this time it was found humans and Ithgish could interbreed.
 This mingling sparked fears among the more conservative portions of the human population.
 The rhetoric spread: what had appeared as an act of goodwill was nothing but a ruse disguising the true desire of the Ithgish: the theft of human identity, human advancement, human excellence.
 The aliens were attempting to end humanity by breeding it out of existence.
 While this faction represented only a small, but vocal, subset of the human population, the group nonetheless managed to convince the Machine Mother (who was at that time much less advanced than she was during the Ascendancy) that the Ithgish were a threat that had to be dealt with.